-Life-saving surgery saves uncomfortable pet chicken that had almost 300g of old eggs inside of it
+Life-saving surgery saves uncomfortable pet chicken Lily of almost 300g of old eggs

 Having not eaten for three days, Lily was on death's doorstep.

-However, there was one option left on the table, an option that very few chicken owners choose due to the cost involved.
+However, there was one option left on the table, an option very few chicken owners choose due to the cost involved.
 But Singer is not like most owners.

 She told Stoop she was prepared to pay for surgery, but the doctor was not prepared for what he would discover.